ijayhub/game-day-notifications-aws/README.md

 ### About The Project

-This project uses an event-driven architecture built with AWS services like Lambda, SNS, and SQS.
-It processes events in real time, making the system scalable, reliable, and efficient.
+This project uses an event-driven architecture built with AWS services like Lambda, event bridge and SNS.
+It processes updates in real time, making the system scalable, reliable, and efficient.

 ### Overview